 The friction coefficient represents the lifter's ability to resist load slippage.
-The Maximum Load Capacity assumes a friction coefficient of 1, based on testing of clean, new, standard rubber vacuum pads on clean, dry, regular glass.
-If the lifter is used under other conditions, a qualified person must first determine the effective lifting capacity.1 lifter (see "REPLACEMENT PARTS", when applicable):
+The Maximum Load Capacity is based on a friction coefficient of 1, as determined by testing of clean, new, standard rubber vacuum pads on clean, dry, regular glass.
+If the lifter is used under any other conditions, a qualified person must first determine the effective lifting capacity.1

-Long-term exposure to heat, chemicals or UV light can reduce the friction coefficient of vacuum pads.
-Replace pads and sealing rings or replaceable inserts every 2 years or more often when necessary.
+Long-term exposure to heat, chemicals or UV light can damage vacuum pads.
+Replace pads and sealing rings (if applicable) every 2 years or more often when necessary.